Who is a Professional Reference?

 We’ll ask you a few questions about yourself, your cat experience, where you want to work and when.
 You’ll have to pass a background check and we’ll contact your references.
 And while your best friend will no doubt give you a glowing review, we’re looking for someone who is a bit more objective, and can give you a paws-itive recommendation!

 Always pick someone from a professional context.
 It’s ok if you’ve never cat sat for them, or if they’ve never even seen you around a cat.
-Meowtel offers a professional service and we want to know how you behave in a professional setting.
-Choose a reference who can speak to your time management skills, your reliability, and your trustworthiness.
-Bonus if you have done cat sitting for them, but just because you fed your roommate’s cat while they were out of town, doesn’t mean you should use them as a reference.
+Friends and family may know you and how much you love cats, but we are looking for information on your professionalism and reliability in a work context.
+Choose a reference who can speak to your time management skills and your trustworthiness.
+Bonus if you have done cat sitting for them, but just because you fed your roommate’s cat once while they were out of town, doesn’t mean you should use them as a reference.

 Always let your references know they are a reference!
 We don’t want them, or you, to be caught off guard.
 Tell them about Meowtel and give them a description of what you would be doing as a cat sitter.
 If it’s a former co-worker or supervisor, maybe someone you haven’t spoken to in a while, give them an update on your life.
 Let them know you have cats at home and how special you think they are!

 Make sure we have the correct contact information.
 At the same time you’re giving the reference a head’s up, confirm they still use the same email address and phone number.
 If not, definitely get that updated information!

 What if your reference is your co-worker AND friend?
 That’s no problem at all!
 It tells us a lot about your character.
 Just have your friend speak to the times they interacted with you on a professional level.